yegor256/blog/_drafts/maven-central.md

 ## Configure Sonatype Plugin

 Yes, you're right, [http://parent.jcabi.com](jcabi-parent) will help you here as well.
-If you're using it, skip this step.
+If you're using it, skip this step too.

 Otherwise, add these four plugins to your `pom.xml`: